cse110-sp21-group9/cse110-sp21-group9/admin/cpipeline/phase2.md

 ![Pipeline diagram](phase2.drawio.png)

 ## Overview
-### Dev branch (<name>-dev)
+### Dev branch (-dev)
-The first branch in our pipeline are the dev branches for each person in our group (<name of person>-dev).
+The first branch in our pipeline are the dev branches for each person in our group (name of person-dev).
 This branch is where new features for our web app are first created by developers.
 ESLint Style/Linting checks occur on this branch.

 #### ESLint Style/Linting checks
 The first step in our pipeline is to run the ESLint tool for linting and code style enforcement.
 This occurs when any code in the `source` folder is about to be committed to the repo.